 The only flying Icelandic DC-3 would take passengers on board again, to allow aviation fans to feel how it was about 50 years ago.
 The main problem is, that TF-NPK has only 2 seats in the cabin.
 Tómas Helgason wants to put more, but then troubles are incoming.

 According to him, there is a long way from the idea to put the seats to the actual performance of the action.
 The first barrier was negotiations with Icelandic aviation authorities, and it was taken pretty fast.
 “They are with us”, said Helgason.
-Then seats from Boeing 757 are needed to be modernized to fit into DC-3 cabin, which means they have to be tested as a new experimental piece of construction.
-Which kind of tests have to be done, and how to perform the tests – everything must go according to newly composed documents and procedures.
+The seats from Boeing 757 need to be modernized to fit into the DC-3 cabin, which means they have to be tested as a new experimental piece of construction.
+What kind of tests have to be done, and how to perform the tests – everything must go according to newly composed documents and procedures.

-He explained, the result of DOA work will be included to the TF-NPK documents package: chapter OMA (Operations Manuals Part A. General information and companies police) and OMD (Operations Manual Part D. Training Manual).
+He explained the result of DOA work will be included in the TF-NPK documents package: chapter OMA (Operations Manuals Part A. General information and companies police) and OMD (Operations Manual Part D. Training Manual).

-According to open sources, DC-3 in passenger version could fit up to 32 seats.
-Ruff counting, one-hour flight for TF-NPK passenger would cost around 8 000 ISK (about $80).
+According to open sources, the DC-3 in passenger version could fit up to 32 seats.
+Ruff counting, a one-hour flight for a TF-NPK passenger would cost around 8,000 ISK (about $80).

 Icelandic TF-NPK and D-day

-“June 2019 provides us with the very last opportunity to organize Daks over Normandy and to honour those who have paid so much to liberate Europe.
-For the first time since World War II will this many of these magnificent aircraft be assembled in the very place where they saw their finest hour.
-From 2 to 9 June 2019 over thirty DC-3/C-47’s will come together”, said website Daksovernormandy.com.
-According to them, more than 250 paratroopers are going to recreate landing in Normandy, jumping from Dakota planes.
+“June 2019 provides us with the very last opportunity to organize Daks over Normandy and to honor those who have paid so much to liberate Europe.
+For the first time since World War II will many of these magnificent aircraft be assembled in the very place where they saw their finest hour.
+From 2 to 9 June 2019 over thirty DC-3/C-47s will come together”, said the website Daksovernormandy.com.
+According to them, more than 250 paratroopers are going to recreate the landing in Normandy, jumping from Dakota planes.